dotnet/AspNetCore.Docs/aspnet/signalr/overview/getting-started/tutorial-high-frequency-realtime-with-signalr.md

     [!code-csharp[Main](tutorial-high-frequency-realtime-with-signalr/samples/sample2.cs)]

-The OWIN startup class will call `MapSignalR` when the `Configuration` method is executed when OWIN starts.
-The class is added to OWIN's startup process using the `OwinStartup` assembly attribute.
+The OWIN startup class will call `MapSignalR` when the app executes the `Configuration` method.
+The app adds the class to OWIN's startup process using the `OwinStartup` assembly attribute.

 ## Add the client